MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

 ## Create a Windows desktop project

 Follow these steps to create your first Windows desktop project.
 As you go, you'll enter the code for a working Windows desktop application.
-There's a version selector in the upper left of this page.
-Make sure it's set to the version of Visual Studio that you're using.
+To see the documentation for your preferred version of Visual Studio, use the **Version** selector control.
+It's found at the top of the table of contents on this page.

 ::: moniker range="vs-2019"